Weekend Trips from Paris by Train: 12 Places Worth the Journey (2026)

 4. Weekend Trip from Paris to Lyon

-Lyon is one of the top cities to visit in France and one of the best weekend trips from Paris by train.
-The city is well known for its quality of life, its beautiful heritage from Roman times to Contemporary architecture, and good gastronomy.
+Lyon is one of the most beautiful cities to visit in France and an ideal weekend getaway from Paris by train.
+The city is renowned for its high quality of life, rich heritage spanning from Roman times to contemporary architecture, and outstanding gastronomy.

 WHERE TO STAY IN LYON: